jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 ### Deploying Clients

 *We typically distribute signed MSI packages which include the client's config file inside them.
 This makes it easier to deploy as there is only one package to install.
-We also change the name of the service/binary to make the service a little bit harder to stop.*
+We also change the name of the service/binary to make the service a little bit harder to stop.
+We deploy the MSI to the entire domain using SCCM or GPO.*

 - Build an MSI to deploy to clients